SharpSync/docs/datasources/netsuite/markdown/netsuite_oauth.md

 3. You need the permission `Permissions > Setup > Access Token Management` to make `Integration Record` changes
 ## Step: Create a new integration record

+For this to happen you need the permissions
+* Lists > Integration application and
+* Setup > Integration Application permissions

+To create a new integration record do the following:

 * Click Setup > Integration > Manage Integrations > New
 * Enter a name for the integration
 * Check the boxes for: